-If getting a suntan is high on the priority list, then unless you want to stay pink you need to choose your Philippines beach destinations carefully.
+If getting a suntan is high on the priority list, then unless you want to stay pale pink you need to choose your Philippines beach destinations carefully.

 Many of the places we visited called themselves ‘beach resorts’, but the term is used pretty loosely.
 This often translates to sand-less, rocky and sometimes difficult access to the sea.